Ryuu22/EasyMocap/doc/realtime_visualization.md

 client.send(data)
 ```

-The format of data is:
+The format of the data is:
 ```python
 data = [
     {